tlisonbee/cerberus/docs/administration-guide/creating-an-environment.md

 ## Upload the Lambda to S3 for the CloudFront Security Group IP Synchronizer

-Now the Origin ELB is setup behind CloudFront and configured to filter Manual Whitelist, Manual Blacklist, and Auto Blacklist IPs, and enforce other basic edge security.
+Now the Origin ELB is setup behind CloudFront and configured to filter according to the Manual Whitelist, Manual Blacklist, Auto Blacklist IPs, and other basic edge security rules.
 Thus, we do not want to allow requests to bypass the WAF and talk to the Origin directly.

-Whitelist only the CloudFront IPs for the Origin ELB Security Group, so that all outside traffic will have to go through the WAF:
+Create a Lambda that watches the WAF whitelist and blacklist, and publishes a message to an SNS topic whenever a list is updated:

     cerberus --debug \
     -f /path/to/test.yaml \